The Masters in foreign languages program is undoubtedly one of the most sought-after post-graduate specializations in India.

 But you don’t know how to get admission?

 1. Eligibility Criteria

-The minimum requirement is candidates should have finished their graduation of a three years Bachelor’s degree (10+2+3) from a recognized educational institution.
+The minimum requirement is candidates should have finished their graduation of a three years Undergraduate’s degree (10+2+3) from a recognized educational institution.

 As per the university criterion for masters in foreign languages, the applicant requires having at least 50% to 60% aggregate at the graduation level.

 In addition to a bachelor’s degree, applicants also need to have a requisite background in the respective foreign language to pass the entrance test.

 For example, a BA or Advanced Diploma in the same language or B2/C1 of the language proficiency exams will enable you to crack the examination.